ipfs/specs/src/routing/kad-dht.md

 #### IPFS LAN DHTs

 _IPFS LAN DHTs_ are DHT swarms operating exclusively within a local network.
-Thy are accessible only to nodes within the same network and are identified by the libp2p protocol `/ipfs/lan/kad/1.0.0`.
+They are accessible only to nodes within the same network and are identified by the libp2p protocol `/ipfs/lan/kad/1.0.0`.

 In a LAN DHT: